iyenal/utility-header-to-python-blockly/README.md

 # utility-header-to-python-blockly

-Python/Jupyter helper to interpret C/C++ headers to Python comprehensible arrays, and tool to generate Blockly JS custom blocks
+Python/Jupyter helper to interpret C/C++ headers to Python comprehensible arrays, and tool to generate Blockly JS custom blocks.
+This is part of Gen7 Engine's used and developed utilities open sourceing process.